Hearing health practitioner holding two hearing aids while helping a patient

 Canal hearing aids

-This device fits within the ear canal and, like the ITE hearing aids, all the of components are contained within the casing of the device.
+This device fits within the ear canal and, like the ITE hearing aids, all the components are contained within the casing of the device.
 There are two types of canal hearing aids:

 Important terms